 Besides my favorite titles of “Mom,” “Step-Mom,” “Nonny,” and “World’s Happiest Wife” –I’ve been in and around the publishing-speaking world for more than twenty years.
 I come from a long line of female writers and stellar storytellers (my aunt, my mother, my sister and now my daughter are all authors of books with traditional publishers).
 I’ve authored, co-authored or collaborated on more then forty books covering everything from inspirational humor (with titles like Worms in My Tea and Real Magnolias *) to brain science (with titles like This is Your Brain on Joy).

-For many years, Becky entertained and shared her heart with audiences of all sizes, in venues from small church retreats to mega-sized events on college campuses.
-She also wrote a popular column, did hundreds of interviews, and was a humorous storyteller on a segment called Front Porch Stories for Home Life TV.
+For many years, I entertained and shared my crazy stories and deepest thoughts with audiences of all sizes, in venues from small church retreats to mega-sized events on college campuses.
+I also wrote a popular relationship column, did hundreds of interviews, and was a humorous family-style storyteller on a segment called Front Porch Stories for Home Life TV.

 I came to a passionate love of cooking rather late in life, when I married Greg in 2004.
 My husband not only showed great appreciation for my home-cooked meals, but with the rising popularity of the Food Network (to which I was instantly addicted), and our expanding blended family — plus the entertaining that comes with being married to a literary agent– I began to have a blast in the kitchen.
 (Nothing makes me happier than Dean Martin crooning in the background, a glass of wine in hand, my husband near, and something fragrant simmering on the stove in my cheery kitchen.)